MichaelRobotics/Kubernetes/README.md

 Feel free to explore the different directories to see practical examples of Kubernetes deployments, configurations, and integrations.

+## 🔄 GitHub Workflows

+The repository contains several GitHub workflows for CI/CD automation.
+Here's an overview of the key workflows:

+### Core Workflows

+1. **custom-ci-cd.yml** - PRIMARY WORKFLOW
+   - Purpose: Main CI/CD pipeline for building and deploying the opentelemetry-demo
+   - Triggers: Push to main branch affecting opentelemetry-demo directory

+2. **component-build-images.yml**
+   - Purpose: Builds container images for individual components
+   - Used by: custom-ci-cd and other workflows

+3. **build-images.yml**
+   - Purpose: Tests image generation for changes to src/test files
+   - Triggers: Push events affecting source or test files

+4. **checks.yml**
+   - Purpose: Runs linting and other code quality checks
+   - Triggers: Push and pull requests to main branch

+### Additional Workflows (Consider Removing)

+1. **stale.yml**
+   - Purpose: Automatically closes stale PRs
+   - Recommended: Only keep if you have many contributors and PRs

+2. **nightly-release.yml**
+   - Purpose: Creates nightly builds of all components
+   - Recommended: Only keep if you need nightly builds for testing

+3. **release.yml**
+   - Purpose: Publishes container images for GitHub releases
+   - Recommended: Only keep if you're publishing official releases

 ## Security Notice

 **IMPORTANT**: This repository is primarily for educational purposes.
 Always review and secure credentials before using any configurations in production environments.